stephancom/qrinator/README.md

 By way of example, let's say you have this deployed to a heroku server at http://qrinator.stephan.com/, configured with http://stephan.com/ as the root url.
 If you then call this with http://qrinator.stephan.com/blog/qrinator, you'll receive back a QR-code with the url http://stephan.com/blog/qrinator with my logo in the center.

+If you wish clear the redis cache, send a DELETE request to /

 Caveat
 ------